length

 Day 38: Arzúa to O Pedrouzo (21km)

 From Arzúa the path goes down the Rua do Carmen, past a factory and down a paved lane.
 After about half a kilometre you pass through the town of As Barrosas passing the Ermita de San Lázaro.
 The path now takes an unsurfaced track and descends to the bottom of the valley.
 After crossing a stream the path begins to climb again.
 There are some yellow and white painted markers here, these are markers for a walk in this locality, ignore these.
 The route is still clearly marked even though the markers don’t show the distances anymore, mainly because the route has been diverted away from the main road.
-Once you become close to O Pedrouzo you will walk through some more woods and the Camino goes down a gravel track towards the town of Rúa about 1.5km further on you will come to the village of Arca (also known as Pedrouzo).
+Once you become close to O Pedrouzo you will walk through some more woods and the Camino goes down a gravel track towards the town of Rúa about 1.5km further on you will come to the village of O Pedrouzo.

 Day 39: O Pedrouzo to Santiago de Compostela (20km)